Unhappy with Your Marriage but Your Spouse Doesn’t Want to Do Therapy?

 These differences can range from poor communication to mis-matched expectations, emotional neglect or a complete lack of intimacy.
 But spotting these yourself may be hard.
 But, without the help of a professional you might miss out on where all this really comes from or you just brush some things off as trivial aggravations.
 Therapy provides a space to deeply delve into these issues and how they perpetuate your general unhappiness.

-If you were neglected, bullied or made to feel inadequate as a child, this unresolved hurt and pain could affect your marriage.
+If you were neglected, bullied or made to feel inadequate as a child.
+This unresolved hurt and pain could affect your marriage.
 So, work on these inner fronts and you will be a more emotionally healthy partner that is capable to deal with your marriage in full picture of reality.

 Learning to Communicate More Effectively

 The poor communication is the root cause of this high percentage of broken marriages.
 This results in frustration and resentment if a couple feels as though they are not communicating openly or is their partner is unable to listen.
-The good news is that when you learn how to communicate more effectively — even if your spouse refuses or doesn't understand therapy, since it really should be called effective communication skills) You can change the way things are working in any relationship.
+The good news is that when you learn how to communicate more effectively — even if your spouse refuses or doesn't understand therapy.
+Since it really should be called effective communication skills) You can change the way things are working in any relationship.

 Therapists can help teach you how to air your needs in ways that are likely for them to be heard and fulfilled by your partner.
 Frequentlly couples will be caught in negative communication cycles, arguing or critising one another.
 Therapy is used to break some of this pattern by changing how you interact.